Skip to main content

 Lexus NX 300h at an auto show | Sean Gallup/Getty Images

-The NX gets its power from a turbocharged 2.0-liter four-cylinder engine that generates 235-hp and 258 pound-feet of torque.
+The NX gets its power from a turbocharged 2.0-liter four-cylinder engine that generates 235 hp and 258 pound-feet of torque.
 It’s not the speediest option in its class, but the NX gets points for being cool and collected.
-It’s six-speed automatic makes for a remarkably smooth ride.
-The NX is pretty agile too, but for the sportiest experience you’ll want to get the F Sport variant.
-And like the RAV4, the NX is available as a hybrid.
+Furthermore, its six-speed automatic makes for a remarkably smooth ride.
+It’s pretty agile too, but for the sportiest experience, you’ll want to get the F Sport variant.
+Like the RAV4, the NX is available as a hybrid.

 The Lexus NX interior in Roja Red.